This topic covers common deployment architectures for Splunk App for Stream.

 Single instance deployment

 You can install Splunk App for Stream on a single Splunk Enterprise instance.
 A single instance serves as both a search head and indexer, accepting direct data streams along with storing and searching the data.
-A single instance deployment, which is ideal for a lab or test environment, can support one or two users running concurrent searches.
+A single server configuration, which is ideal for a lab or test environment, can support one or two users running concurrent searches.

 A Splunk App for Stream distributed deployment can capture network event data from multiple network devices, including switches, routers, NICs, and so on.
 A distributed deployment architecture can apply to many types of medium and large enterprise network infrastructures.

 For a distributed deployment of Splunk App for Stream:

 splunk_app_stream) on a Splunk Enterprise instance (6.0 or later).

 Splunk_TA_streamon any number of universal forwarders at the location(s) where you want to capture network data.
 See "Network collection architectures".

 In a small, single search head deployment, both the Distributed Management Console (DMC) and deployment server components can run on the same Splunk Enterprise instance on which you install

 In deployments with large numbers of forwarders (over 100), we recommend that you run

 splunk_app_stream on the DMC host, and run the deployment server on a separate host.
 For more information on deployment server architecture and scalability, see "Deployment server prosivioning".